Yuvrajsy24/Port--Scanner-/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Python](https://img.shields.io/badge/python-3.11%2B-blue)

 KALI-CORE is a specialized, high-performance port scanning utility designed for cybersecurity professionals.
-Built with speed and accuracy in mind, it features a modern dark-themed GUI and optimized multi-threading.
+Built with speed and accuracy in mind, it features a modern dark-themed GUI and optimized multi-threading..

 ## 🚀 Features